 BOP liability coverage insures a sole proprietor, partners or partners named in the policy "Declarations," but only with respect to their duties on behalf of the business.
 The spouses of sole proprietors or partners are also covered.
 If your organization has officers and directors, they are insured, as are your stockholders, but, once again, and this applies to all parties, only with respect to their duties or liabilities in connection with the business.
 Employees and volunteer workers are insured for acts committed within the scope of their employment in your business.

-Let Stormy Johnson Insurance & Financial Services - Austin, Texas & Lago Vista, TX. help you choose a policy that will fit your individual needs.
+Let Stubbs Insurance & Financial Services help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Contractors Insurance.